slidenerd/ec2-mean-test/EC2.md

  12. **Setup Elastic IP** before getting a domain name
  13. How to setup a custom domain with **Godaddy**?
  14. How to setup **FREE SSL** on the custom domain using **LetsEncrypt/Certbot**?
 Let's GOO!
-	A small note would be that on a true production system, you want to install Node Express PM2 NGINX on one instance whereas MongoDB is installed on a separate instance backed by EBS IOPS Volumes to store data, logs and journal
+	A small note would be that on a true production system, you want to install Node on one instance and MongoDB on another instance.
+[HERE](https://stackoverflow.com/questions/8742240/should-i-be-running-mongodb-on-its-own-ec2-instance) is a stackoverflow answer discussing the same.
+Since this will go beyond the limits of FREE Tier we are going to setup both on the same instance.

 # Step 1: Setup Ubuntu instance on EC2